 It is always the best feeling being able to watch the kids that I love hold hands with their new parents and start a life together as family, the way it should be.
 Our home was quiet last night as everyone processed our new normal without T, but our hearts are at peace knowing all the good things God has in store for her as she experiences life in a family.
 Teagers, we love you!

-PD: Nikki is sitting on the balcony wearing a long top and leggings, holding Deepa’s hand.
-Deepa is standing, wearing a pink and white traditional Indian 2-piece outfit with gold details.
+PD: Nikki sits on the balcony wearing a long top & leggings, holding Deepa’s hand as she gazes at her w/ a smile.
+Deepa is standing, smiling at the camera wearing a pink & cream traditional Indian 2-piece outfit w/ gold details.
 Her hair is in 2 high pigtails.
-Nikki is smiling at Deepa and Deepa is smiling at the camera.

 They said hello to their newest family member, *Georgie!

 *Georgie is described as a great little boy who loves to laugh and giggle.
 SCH are excited to get to see him blossom under their care!
-He is 4 years old, and has a visual impairment.
+He is 4 years old and has a vision impairment.

-PD 2: *Georgie wears a plaid shirt.
-His hands are tucked behind his head & his chunky cheeks are resting against his arms as he laughs.
+PD: *Georgie wears a plaid shirt.
+His hands are tucked behind his head & his chunky cheeks rest against his arms as he laughs.
 A white rectangle is imposed over his eyes & *”Georgie” is written over top in blue handwritten font.

-PD: *Mae is wearing her black school uniform dress w/ yellow sailor collar & has a yellow matching bow in her hair.
-She is smiling & tossing her arms in the air.
-There is a yellow star covering her face, & lines drawn over her head that look like a shining sun.
+PD: *Mae wears her black school uniform dress w/ yellow sailor collar & yellow matching bow in her hair.
+She smiles as she tosses her arms in the air.
+A yellow star covers her face, & lines drawn over her head look like a shining sun.

 *Molly is healing nicely after her hip surgery!